 The student will be notified of the withdrawal decision in writing.
 The decision may be appealed, see below.

 Students withdrawn under this section may also be subject to the normal disciplinary processes set forth in this Handbook if their conduct has violated Middlebury’s or the host institution’s policy or policies.
 If disciplinary action is appropriate, the matter must be resolved either before or immediately upon the student’s return to the Schools Abroad program or any other Middlebury program (if applicable).

 Appeals to an Involuntary Withdrawal

-An appeal may be made in writing to the Vice President for Academic Affairs and Dean of the Schools.
+An appeal may be made in writing to the Dean of International Programs.
 The appeal must include the grounds for the appeal and an outline of any supporting evidence.
 Appeals transmitted via e-mail will be considered to be “in writing.”
 Absent extenuating circumstances, the student will be notified of the appeal decision within ten business days of receipt of the appeal.